How to Plant, Grow, and Care for a Loquat Tree

 The loquat’s name actually derives from being mistaken for a kumquat.
 The term “lou qwat” in Chinese literally means “black orange”, and was a reference to unripe kumquats.

-Q: Do you need 2 loquat trees to produce fruit?
+Do you need two loquat trees to produce fruit?

-A: If you have a grafted plant, expect to wait at least 3 to 5 years.
-Ungrafted plants may take 4 to 6 years.
+If you have a grafted plant, expect to wait at least 3 to 5 years.
+Ungrafted plants may take four to six years.

 Share This Post